 Authenticity isn’t something that can be manufactured in a studio.
 It’s not a craft that can be learned or artfully practiced.
 It comes from living life.
-It’s the byproduct of blood, sweat and tears and as the foundation for music, it elevates mere entertainment to compelling art.
-Every note, every word on the Randy Rogers Band’s new album Nothing Shines Like Neon rings with authenticity that makes each song linger with the listener long after the music fades.
+It’s the by-product of blood, sweat and tears and as the foundation for music, it elevates mere entertainment to compelling art.

-“You’ve just got to be true to yourself and you can’t fool anybody,” Rogers states matter of factly of the band’s philosophy.
-“As a whole, our body of work is pretty consistent to our live show and the band that plays on the record is the band that you go see."
+“You’ve just got to be true to yourself and you can’t fool anybody,” Randy Rogers says of the band’s philosophy.
+“As a whole, our body of work is pretty consistent with our live show, and the band that plays on the record is the band that you go see."

-The same line up has been performing together since 2002 and the music has evolved as they’ve soaked up life experience.
-“As men we’ve all matured and lived a lot of life together,” Rogers says.
+The music has evolved as they’ve soaked up life experience.
+“As men, we’ve all matured and lived a lot of life together,” Rogers says.
 “We’ve had a few breakups happen to us.
 We’ve had babies.
 We’ve had life changes.
-We’ve been on the road 200 shows a year.
-I’ve been in this band 15 years so a lot has changed.
+I’ve been in this band 17 years so a lot has changed.
 I still listen to Merle Haggard every night.
 I mean that hasn’t changed, but a lot has changed for us musically and privately.
 We all are in a good spot and we all are just as good friends as when we started.”

 Camaraderie and creativity have made Rogers and bandmates Geoffrey Hill (guitar), Johnny “Chops” Richardson (bass guitar), Brady Black (fiddle), Les Lawless (drums) and Todd Stewart (utility player) one of the top bands on the competitive Texas music scene.
-Nothing Shines Like Neon continues the momentum established by the band’s four previous albums—Randy Rogers Band, Burning the Day, Trouble and Homemade Tamales, each of which went to No. 1 on iTunes.
-Earlier in 2015, Rogers joined friend Wade Bowen to record the critically acclaimed album Hold My Beer Vol. 1.

 A native of Cleburne, Texas, Rogers grew up addicted to traditional country music.
-“I wanted to be George Strait when I was in the sixth grade,” he says with a smile.
-“And I grew up listening to Willie Nelson and Merle Haggard, I’ve listened to them more than anybody else, my whole life.
+“I wanted to be George Strait when I was in the sixth grade,” he says.
+“I grew up listening to Willie Nelson and Merle Haggard, I’ve listened to them more than anybody else, my whole life.
 I always liked songs.
-I always wanted to find out who wrote the songs and what the songs were about.
-I always liked the art and the craft of being a songwriter.
-My dad’s Beatles records got played a lot and Michael Martin Murphy is another one I listened to a lot as a kid.
-My dad was a huge fan.”
+I always wanted to find out who wrote the songs and what the songs were about.”

 Like many artists, Rogers got his start performing in church and then expanded to local venues.
 “I could write a song when I was pretty little, 11, 12 or 13,” he says.
 “It’s like a kid who could do calculus or something.
 It was just something that clicked in my brain for me.
 I went and finished college and got a degree in public relations and then started a band.”

-Nothing Shines Like Neon is a stellar collection in an already impressive body of recorded material that owes a lot to the band’s potent live show.
 “You come to a show, you know what you’re going to get,” Rogers says.
 “We’ve worked hard at making ourselves better on stage and we care about our live show.
-It’s a way to come out and unwind, and we’ve stuck to writing songs that are about real life, about breakups or divorces, falling in love or babies being born, and in the case of this record even death, the ups and downs of life.
+It’s a way to come out and unwind, and we’ve stuck to writing songs that are about real life, about breakups or divorces, falling in love or babies being born and, in the case of this record, even death, the ups and downs of life.
 People can relate.
 That’s what country music is supposed to be.
 Our band has been around for a long time because there’s no bullshit to us.
 We’re not in it to be rich and famous.
 We’re in it to make a living, provide for our families and do something that we all love.
 You can’t fool people and we haven’t ever tried.
 I think that’s the key.”